rgxcp/GGIntermediate/README.md

+# 💪 GGIntermediate

-# 💪 Ruby - Generasi GIGIH Intermediate Level Homeworks
+Homework for the Generasi GIGIH Intermediate level.

 ## Status